When the Bough Breaks

 And when everything is running smoothly and life is easy – why rock the boat?
 But darker days come don’t they ?
 Days when you just don’t get it.
 Why me?
 What have I done to deserve this?
 How long?

 While it certainly doesn’t feel good, those are perhaps the most fruitful times in our lives – if – and it’s a big if, we don’t look for ways to kill the pain.
 Pain is a good thing.
 It’s a message to our souls that something is amiss.
-There are so many ways to kill the pain.
+There are so many ways to kill or at least dull the pain.
 I’ve tried many.
-But if you want to grow, want life, the healthiest thing to do is embrace the pain.
+But if you want to grow, want life, the healthiest thing to do is embrace it.
 Let it do its work.
 It’s worth it.

 Believing is Seeing